ua-snap/snap-drupal/README.md

 ##### Refreshing database from Cerberus

-After you have a copy of the database on Cerberus, copy it to `work/vdd/sites/snapdb.sql`
+To update the database on your local dev instance, you need to get a copy of the production database, move it to a shared folder that your virtual machine can see, and then load the database from within the virtual machine.
+After you have a copy of the database on Cerberus, copy it (on your host computer) to `work/vdd/data/snapdb.sql`, then:

 ```bash
 cd work/vdd/